-The call recording function may be activated for a single Subscriber, a Domain and a Peer server in the same way: $Preferences \rightarrow NAT$ and Preferences and Preferences when activating call recording for a Preferences the function for all subscribers that belong to the selected domain, and for all calls with a local endpoint going through the selected peer server, respectively.
+The call recording function may be activated for a single Subscriber, a Domain and a Peer server in the same way: Preferences \rightarrow NAT and Media Flow Control \rightarrow record_call.
+When activating call recording for a Domain or Peer this effectively activates the function for all subscribers that belong to the selected domain, and for all calls with a local endpoint going through the selected peer server, respectively.

 It is possible to list existing call recordings of a Subscriber through the admin web interface of NGCP.
-In order to do so, please navigate to: $Settings \rightarrow Subscribers \rightarrow select subscriber Details \rightarrow Call Recordings$
+In order to do so, please navigate to: Settings \rightarrow Subscribers \rightarrow select subscriber Details \rightarrow Call Recordings